 26. If making muesli and yoghurt, or porridge type recipes for breakfast, prepare as much as you can in advance for the week and store in the fridge.
 You can prepare porridge in bulk and store portions in the fridge to reheat with a little extra milk or water when ready to eat.
-Check out these 5 ways to pre-prepare your breakfast for the week ahead.

 27. Use tinned legumes and vegetables or frozen fruit and vegetables in recipes to save time soaking, preparing and chopping.
 These convenient items also help you save money as you can purchase ingredients even when out of season.

 28. Prepare snack bags to have in between main meals.
 Include some nuts, slices of fruit, crackers, cheese etc. Easy to grab and enjoy when needed.